robenkleene/development-references/unity/tutorials/unity-vr-game.md

 2. Create a `Sphere` and put it above, put not on, the table
 3. Make a new material called `Red` to make the `Sphere` red
 4. Add a `RigidBody` component to the sphere

+At this point you should be able to run and touch the sphere with your block hands in VR.